All Episodes

 If this would have happened on my watch, we wouldn't be doing where we're doing now.

-We would have been over with and it'd have been done with.
+We would have been over with it.

-If I was there, because I was taking bin Laden far more so you weren't taking terrorism seriously at all in your administration, Mr. President.
+So you weren't taking terrorism seriously at all in your administration, Mr. President.

 You were shuffling it aside, moving it aside.

-It was a big issue, and you dealt with small issues.
+It was a big issue and you dealt with small issues.

-You were so worried about your legacy, you didn't want anything going wrong.
+You didn't want anything going wrong.

 One of the reasons that the Pentagon, supposing his able danger story, one of the reasons the Pentagon did not pass the information along is that nobody wanted to hear it in the Clinton administration.

-Nobody wanted to hear, particularly after the Waco invasion, nobody wanted to hear that there was a terrorist cell, Al-Qaeda terrorist cell on American soil, because that would have required somebody to do something about it.
+Nobody wanted to hear, particularly after the Waco invasion, nobody wanted to hear that there was a terrorist cell, al-Qaeda terrorist cell on American soil because that would have required somebody to do something about it.

 And why did the wall exist?